ui3TD/baberu/README.md

 # baberu: Automated Subtitle Generation and Processing Pipeline

 This is a hobbyist project.
 No contributions will be accepted.
-Code is subject to change without notice.
+Features are subject to change without notice.

 ## Overview